devgeraldlehana/Umbrella/README.md

 # Umbrella #

+Unfortunately all the commits I had previously made were done on my work user details, Had to recommit with one big commit which is bad git etiquette.

 Based on the size of the app I decided that viper would be an over kill with architecture.
 I decided to to use my understanding of MVVM.
 I tried to refrain from using pods to limit the amount of dependencies and created one Get url session function since all calls are gets and not a genric one.